A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Motivating example

-where $P(t; x_i, y_i)$ is the extractable power output at time $t$ and location $(x_i, y_i)$.
+where $P(t; x, y)$ is the extractable power output at time $t$ and location $(x, y)$.
 The process is deterministic up to the machine precision, and the main objective is to emulate $\bar{P}(x, y)$.

-It turns out that the GP model fitted to the simulator output at $n=100$ points (chosen using a space-filling design criterion) with the popular approach is not an interpolator and results in over-smoothed emulator (see Example~4 for details).
-This is undesirable as the ocean modelers are interested in the emulator that interpolates their simulator.
-This emulator will be used to obtain estimates of both the maximizer of the power function (i.e., the location where to put the turbine) and the extractable power at such location.
-Since the manufacturing and installation cost of each turbine is roughly 20 million dollars, a good approximation of the attainable power function can save the cost of a few turbines when targeting for a fixed amount of power.
-Example~4 shows that the proposed approach leads to more accurate estimate of the maximum extractable power.
+It turns out that the GP model fitted to the simulator output at $n=100$ points (chosen using a space-filling design criterion) is not an interpolator and results in an over-smoothed emulator (see Example~4 for details).
+This is undesirable as the ocean modelers are interested in an emulator that interpolates their simulator.
+This emulator will be used to obtain estimates of both the maximizer of the power function (i.e., the location where to put the turbine) and the extractable power at this location.
+The manufacturing and installation cost of the initial prototype turbine is very high (roughly 20 million dollars).
+Since the over-smoothed emulator can underestimate the maximum extractable power, a good approximation of the attainable power function can be helpful in saving the cost of a few turbines.
+Example~4 shows that the proposed approach leads to a more accurate estimate of the maximum extractable power.